 Today I’m going to help you sort through all the details you really need to know when you buy your first, or next, pair of snowboard boots.

-Ladies: We review the Men’s version of the boots but we included a link to the Women’s model.
+Ladies: We review the Men’s version but we included a link to the equivalent Women’s Snowboard Boot model.

-Quick Answer: The 7 Best Snowboarding Boots For 2017
+Quick Answer: The 7 Best Snowboard Boots For 2018

 - Salomon Faction Boa Snowboard Boots